 Why should congregations prepare narrative budgets?

 As congregations we come together each week to celebrate the Good News of the Gospel of Jesus Christ through worship.
 A story that has touched the lives of countless people, speaks of profound generosity and challenges us to live out our own lives in response to God’s abundance.
 Each congregation has a story to tell about how it responds in thanksgiving to the call to serve God’s people.
 It is a story that includes worship, fellowship, evangelism, faith development, outreach and pastoral care.

-Your congregation’s budget can also tell the story.
-A narrative budget integrates dollars, people and ministry to tell the story of a congregation’s mission and ministry.
+Your congregation’s spending plan (budget) can also tell the story.
+A narrative spending plan / budget integrates dollars, people and ministry to tell the story of a congregation’s mission and ministry.
 It is the representation of the line item budget in simple, easy-to-read descriptive terms, often with congregational pictures, quotes, illustrations, graphs and pie charts; however, it does not replace the financial statements.
-It is often developed by the treasurer and/or finance committee, presented in PowerPoint at the annual congregational meeting and distributed as a printed resource.
-A narrative budget gives a vision of ministry rather than just a spreadsheet of line items.
-It reflects how the congregation spends its time, talent and treasure in a different way, rather than just how we pay the bills.
+This makes it much more understandable, interesting, and readable, especially if a congregational meeting takes place hybrid-style or fully online.
+It is often developed by the treasurer and/or finance committee, in collaboration with the pastor, presented in PowerPoint at the annual congregational meeting and distributed as a printed resource.
+A narrative spending plan / budget gives a vision of ministry rather than just a spreadsheet of line items.
+It reflects how the congregation spends its time, talent and treasure in a missional way, rather than just how we pay the bills.

-Narrative budgets can assist with stewardship conversations.
-They help focus stewardship on the core message of celebrating God’s gifts to us, and every member’s opportunity and obligation to celebrate and offer in return their gifts to God.
+Narrative spending plans / budgets also generate conversations about generosity and stewardship.
+They help focus stewardship on the core message of celebrating God’s abundant gifts to us, and every member’s opportunity and joy to celebrate and offer in return their gifts to God.

 - “Narrative Budgeting, Christian Practice, Purpose and Narrative” by Judith Johnson